 You’ve learned what to call things and question what it all may mean.

 From learning what emotions are with Daniel the Tiger to de-mystifying math with Cyberchase, to discovering little known facts on Nature and Antiques Roadshow, to listening to experts respectfully disagree on MetroFocus and PBS NewsHour — everyone can grow with Thirteen.
 We not only produce high-quality programming seen by 4.4 million viewers monthly, we’re also part of your community.

-13 reasons to stand with THIRTEEN
+13 reasons to Support THIRTEEN

 1. Access to the Arts

 A music hall in Vienna, the Metropolitan Opera House, an award-winning Off-Broadway theater, a sold-out concert – THIRTEEN brings performance venues and esteemed artists to wherever you want to watch — your television, tablet, phone or any streaming video device.
 Great Performances, Front and Center, Theater Close-Up, Theater Talk, the weekly NYC-ARTS and more — your ticket to arts and cultural events.

 Our multi-lingual online series New York Parenting Minutes focuses on key topics related to early childhood learning and raising children in New York City.
 Each video page contains shareable tips and facts, as well as links to more free resources and information.